Bertrand256/dash-masternode-tool/README.md

 Sending masternodes' payouts:
 ![1](doc/img/dmt-transfer-funds.png)

 Transferring of funds from any address controlled by a hardware wallet:
 ![1](doc/img/dmt-transfer-funds-any-address.png)

 Select all _UTXOs_ you wish to include in your transaction, verify transaction fee and click the `Send` button.
-After signing the transaction with your hardware wallet, the app will ask you if you want do broadcast the transaction to Dash network.
+After signing the transaction with your hardware wallet, application will ask you if you wish to broadcast it to the Dash network.

 ![1](doc/img/dmt-transfer-funds-broadcast.png)

-After the user's confirmation application broadcasts the transaction and displays a message box with the transaction ID:
+After clicking `Yes`, application broadcasts the transaction and then shows a message box with a transaction ID as a hyperlink directing to a Dash block explorer:

 ![1](doc/img/dmt-transfer-funds-confirmation.png)